The University Careers Service is committed to providing information advice and guidance to current Surrey students and recent graduates.

 The following websites provide an excellent starting point:

-Seek advice from your own School / College Careers Adviser.
+Make sure you seek advice from your own School / College Careers Adviser.